Johanne101/AirBnB_clone/web_static/README.md

 -------------
 > Develop & Style Websites

-* The ***HyperText Markup Language***, or HTML is the standard markup language for documents designed to be displayed in a web browser.
+* The HTML is ***HyperText Markup Language***, is the standard markup language for documents designed to be displayed in a web browser.
+In other words, the text on a web page is “marked up” with these codes to give the web browser instructions about how to display the text. which means that it is written with codes readable by a person without it needing to be compiled first.

 <p>
 HTML is the structure of your page, it should be the first thing to write.
-CSS is the styling of your page, the design.
-I really encourage you to fix your HTML part before starting the styling.
+CSS is the styling of your page, the design. make sure to fix your HTML part before starting the styling.
 Indeed, without any structure, you can’t apply any design.
 </p>